Schamper/nodebb-plugin-eve/readme.md

-# NodeBB Eve authentication plugin
+# NodeBB EVE Online registration whitelist plugin

 This is a NodeBB plugin that will limit registration to only EVE corporations or alliances that you allow in the ACP.